digitalgenesiskompound/notion-backup/README.md

 mv .env.example .env
 ```

-- Open the `.env` file in a text editor and configure the following variables:
+- Open the `.env` file in a text editor and configure the variables for your setup.

 Using Linux's Nano:
 ```bash